 Find below some of the apps and sites I always suggest my students add to their home screens so as to become more independent.

-3&4) English-English dictionaries – indispensable sites to help you find out the meaning of a word whose meaning the context cannot tell you.
+3&4) English-English dictionaries – indispensable sites to help you find out the meaning of a word when the context cannot tell you that.
 I have talked about the dictionaries I like and why I do each one of them.
 Read this post by clicking here.

-5) Your Dictionary – a handy site which can provide you with meaningful sentences to work as models for your writing.
+5) Your Dictionary – a handy site that can provide you with meaningful sentences to work as models for your writing.